-Term Savings Earn up to 4.10% APY* on our high-yield term accounts (similar to CDs).
+Term Savings (Similar to High-Yield CDs) Earn up to 5.35% APY* on our term accounts.

 Sit back, relax and watch your money grow with a Quorum Term Account.
-Term accounts are similar to a CD, and are also referred to as share certificates.
+Term accounts are similar to a high-yield CD account, and are also referred to as share certificates.
 Your funds will earn a steady, competitive APY and you never have to worry about your rate changing during the course of your term, no matter what happens in the market.

 We’ve got a variety of short-and long-term savings options designed for your goals, lifestyle and comfort level with terms ranging from 6 months to five years.
 Check them out below, or log in to online banking to open a term account today!